rid-principles/bDudekCybersecurity.github.io/README.md

 **Problem Statement: Formulate a clear problem or opportunity that your project will address.**

 I want to create a website that is accessible to everyone who wants to learn more about cybersecurity, as well as document my research and what I learned through the application of this course and possibly various other courses.
-I also want to participate in the HackVh event hosted by the school to put my skills that I have been learning throughout the year to the test.
+I also want to participate in the HackVh event hosted by the school to put the skills that I have been learning throughout the year to the test.

 **Define Success: Determine what success looks like (e.g., a working prototype, a fully functional application, or a learning outcome).**